SystemsApproach/sdn/netvirt.rst

-The application of SDN to create virtual networks is generally credited to the team at Nicira, as discussed in Chapter 2, with a 2014 paper by Koponen *et. al.* laying out the architecture of an SDN-based system to implement network virtualization.
+The application of SDN to create virtual networks is generally credited to the team at Nicira, as discussed in Chapter 2, with a 2014 paper by Koponen *et al.* laying out the architecture of an SDN-based system to implement network virtualization.

 .. _reading_NVP:
 .. admonition:: Further Reading

-   T. Koponen et. al. `Network Virtualization in Multi-tenant Datacenters
+   T. Koponen et al. `Network Virtualization in Multi-tenant Datacenters
    <https://www.usenix.org/conference/nsdi14/technical-sessions/presentation/koponen>`__.
    NSDI, April, 2014.